Stanko/Stanko.github.io/_posts/2016-03-21-custom-scroll-bars.md

 This one I wrote years ago, and it is fully supporting IE8.
 It needs some love, as it should updated with I have learned since then.

-Using browser native scroll so it smooth as you can get.
+Using browser native scroll so it is smooth as you can get.
 Scrollbars are customizable via CSS.

 <a href="http://stanko.github.io/rocketScroll/">